 The main content of this page starts here

-European Bird Cherry Rare tree species
+European Bird Cherry European Bird Cherry

 The common grape cherry (Prunus padus L.) is not considered endangered in Germany.
 Due to its natural distribution area, however, the tree species is rarer in some parts of Germany than in other parts.